-The Agency may boost the eligible basis of projects awarded in 2011 by up to thirty percent (30%) either

-- for high land costs because of being in a desirable or commercially valuable location, or - to offset a reduction in basis due to utilizing the historic rehabilitation tax credit.
+The Agency may boost the eligible basis of projects awarded in 2012 by up to fifteen percent (15%) if the deadline for the flat nine percent tax credit rate in Section 42(b)(2)(A) is not extended (excluding projects using the DDA or QCT basis increase). thirty percent (30%) either for high land costs because of being in a desirable or commercially valuable location, or to offset a reduction in basis due to utilizing the historic rehabilitation tax credit.

 The Agency may order an appraisal during the preliminary application review (costs to be paid by the applicant).
-Projects with market-rate units are ineligible for an increase under this subsection (E)(4).
+Projects with market rate units are ineligible for an increase under this subsection (E)(4).
 The Agency will make designations between preliminary and full applications.